jeffglover/slobbler/README.md

 `systemctl --user enable --now slobbler.service`

-## Dependencies

-Assumptions are made that a Linux system with a modern Desktop Environment will have DBus based dependencies and requests.
-TODO covers better dependency management as a Python package.

 ## TODOs

-- [x] Make this a Python package
-- [x] Status icon based upon Player with fallback generic, e.g., if spotify use :spotify: emoji
-- [x] Fallback icon chosen from a random list of playing icons
 - [ ] Better and configurable filtering
   - Track/Artist name
   - Player name
   - If it's a browser, can I tell what website it's on?
-- [x] Better detection of playing players after more than one starts playing (toggle play/pause to fix it isn't a big deal)

 ## Useful references